 With the decrease in district tax rate experienced this year, next year's general fund budget was determined based on a decrease in tax rate and tax revenue.
-Some of the significant capital asset items approved in this year's budget will be deferred to subsequent years.

 CONTACTING THE DISTRICT'S FINANCIAL MANAGEMENT

 This financial report is designed to provide our District's citizens, taxpayers, and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
 If you have questions about this report or need additional financial information, contact the District Clerk's office at 827B Radio Road, Little Egg Harbor, New Jersey, 08087.